osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 +----------------+-------------+---------------+------------------------------------------------------------+

-The ID value must be unique for all producers (OMF application instances) of a given type, which you specify during producer registration.
-This means that in advanced scenarios, you may send type definitions only once for all registered producers of this OMF application type – all of them will reuse the same definition cached in the Relay, in the following folder:
+The ID value must be unique for all OMF application instances of a given type, which you specify during application registration.
+This means that in advanced scenarios, you may send type definitions only once for all registered applications of the specified OMF application type; all of the applications will reuse the same definition that is cached in the Relay, in the following folder:

 ::